Motor Carrier Permit (MCP) - Frequently Asked Questions

 For additional information regarding Workers' Compensation requirements and laws, go to Department of Industrial Relations or call them at 1-800-736-7401.

-A motor carrier who employs only family members is required to provide workers’ compensation insurance.
-For additional information regarding workers’ compensation requirements and laws, go to Department of Industrial Relations or call them at 1 (800) 736-7401.
+Yes, a motor carrier who employs only family members is required to provide workers' compensation insurance.
+For additional information regarding workers' compensation requirements and laws, go to Department of Industrial Relations or call them at 1-800-736-7401.

 MCP application fees are based on the type of motor carrier operation (for-hire or private) and the number of power units in the motor carrier fleet.
 A motor carrier fleet includes all power units owned, leased and/or operated by the motor carrier.

-Initial MCP application fees for motor carriers with interstate operations are prorated based on the actual mileage driven within California.
-Interstate motor carriers are issued a Non-Expiring MCP and are not required to pay a renewal fee.
+Initial MCP application fees for motor carriers with interstate operations are prorated based on the actual mileage driven within California; however, the CIF is not prorated and is due in full.
+Interstate motor carriers are issued a Non-Expiring MCP and are not required to pay renewal fees, including the CIF.

 Fees are based on the size of the motor carrier fleet (power units only, do not include trailers) at the time of initial application or at renewal.
-Additions or deletions to your fleet during the current permit term do not have to be reported to DMV until you renew your permit.
+Additions or deletions to your fleet during the current MCP term do not have to be reported to DMV until you renew your MCP.
 Renewal fees will be based on the new fleet size information.
-A list containing the license plate number, state of issuance and the vehicle identification number of all vehicles in the motor carrier fleet is always required when applying for an MCP.
+A list containing the license plate number, state of issuance, and the vehicle identification number of all vehicles in the motor carrier fleet is always required when applying for an MCP.

-California Vehicle Code (CVC) Section 34520 requires motor carriers and drivers to comply with the controlled substance and alcohol testing requirements of the United States Secretary of Transportation as set forth in Part 382 of Title 49 of the Code of Federal Regulations.
+CVC Section 34520 requires motor carriers and drivers to comply with the CSAT requirements of the United States Secretary of Transportation, as set forth in Part 382 of Title 49 of the Code of Federal Regulations.

 Additionally, upon the request of an authorized employee of the CHP, motor carriers are required to make available for inspection copies of all results and other records pertaining to controlled substance and alcohol use and testing conducted pursuant to federal law, including those records contained in individual driver qualification files.

-Are motor carriers who only transport US Mail or freight containers required to obtain a Motor Carrier Permit (MCP)?
+Are motor carriers who only transport US Mail or freight containers required to obtain an MCP?

-The transportation of US Mail or freight containers, whether empty or loaded, has been deemed interstate commerce.
-If you are under contract with the United States Postal Service and transport only US mail or if your only transport freight containers, you are not subject to MCP requirements even if all your transportation is performed in California.
+No. The transportation of US Mail or freight containers, whether empty or loaded, has been deemed interstate commerce.
+If you are under contract with the United States Postal Service and transport only US mail or if you only transport freight containers, you are not subject to MCP requirements even if all your transportation is conducted in California.

-If this is a change of name only and there has been no change to the business entity, you do not need to apply for a new MCP.
-However, you will need to complete and return to the department the Notice of Change form (MC 152 M) (PDF) .
-If you are unable to access or print the form through the Internet, please contact the MCP Operations Unit at (916) 657-8153 and a form will be mailed to you.
+If this is a change of name only and there has been no change to the business entity, including a change to your Federal Employer Identification Number (FEIN) or Tax Identification Number (TIN), you do not need to apply for a new MCP.
+However, you will need to complete and return to the department the Motor Carrier Permit Notice of Change - MC 152 M (PDF).
+If you are unable to access or print the form via the Internet, please contact the MCP Operations Unit at (916) 657-8153 and a form will be mailed to you.

-If I change my business entity (e.g., sole proprietorship to partnership, individual to corporation, partnership to individual, etc.), do I need to apply for a new MCP?
+If I change my business entity (e.g., sole proprietorship to partnership, individual to corporation, or partnership to individual), do I need to apply for a new MCP?

 Yes, you will need to apply for a new permit in the name of the new business entity.
 To do this you will need:

-- A new Carrier Identification number (CA#) issued by the CHP.
+- A new CA# issued by the CHP.

-- An Application for Motor Carrier Permit (MC 706 M) (PDF) completed in full.
+- An Application for Motor Carrier Permit - MC 706 M completed in full.

-- If your vehicles require commercially licensed drivers, you must enroll the new business entity in the Employer Pull Notice Program (EPN) and provide a valid requester code on the application.
-For more information, contact the EPN Unit at (916) 657-6346.
+- If your vehicles require commercially licensed drivers, you must enroll the new business entity into the EPN Program and provide a valid requester code on the application.
+For more information, you may contact the EPN Unit at (916) 657-6346.

 - A new Certificate of Insurance for liability insurance (MC 65 M) issued to the new business entity.